-Building construction is everyone's business in Nigeria because most people prefer to build their home themselves rather than employ the services of a construction professionals.
+Building construction is everyone's business in Nigeria because most people prefer to build their home themselves rather than employ the services of construction professionals.

 Consequently, virtually everyone has turned expert home builder overnight even though most know little or nothing about professional home construction.